CHOOSING A CHURCH

 presence is certainly more obvious in these types of services as well.

 The next article in this section of the website, “Experiencing the Holy Spirit”

 enquiries to locate traditional/ mainline churches that offer these so-called “Charismatic” services in

 Protestant churches, particularly those founded in later times, are

 are very positive advocates for Christianity.
 The founding evangelical

-churches actually broke away from traditional Protestant churches in
+churches in the USA actually broke away from traditional Protestant churches in

 the late nineteenth century.

 as a loving friend.
 Their songs of praise have a similar nature.